ErsatzTV/ErsatzTV/docs/user-guide/add-media-items.md

 ![Jellyfin Libraries Synchronize Switch](../images/jellyfin-libraries-synchronize-switch.png)

-### Path Replacements
+### Streaming From Disk

-Media items are not streamed from Jellyfin media sources.
-Instead, ErsatzTV will attempt to play media items from disk using the same path that Jellyfin uses to play the media item.
+Media items are streamed from Jellyfin media sources by default.
+Instead, if you would like to stream from disk, ErsatzTV will check for media items using the same path that Jellyfin uses to play the media item.
 There are two ways to make this work:

 1. Ensure ErsatzTV has access to exactly the same shares and mounts as Jellyfin